mbalcerzak/Code4Life_MAB/README.md

-# Tasks: Roche Polska - Junior Data Science
+# Tasks: Roche Polska - Junior Data Scientist

 What you need to provide for this task:
     1. The report (pdf/html/markdown) which includes the description of the model used.